 Boomerang Terrarium Making Workshop

 Retirement is the perfect time to start (or finish) all of those creative projects you’ve been too busy to get to.
 Painting, writing that book you promised yourself would happen years ago, photography, knitting; anything that ignites your creative juices is fair game.
 Don’t be afraid to learn some new skills.
-You can always count on Boomerang for our creative workshops.
+You can always count on Boomerang for our inspiring workshops.

 Boomerang Creative Storytelling Workshop